grafana/pyroscope/docs/sources/ingest-and-analyze-profile-data/profiling-types/_index.md

 ![memory leak example](https://grafana.com/static/img/pyroscope/pyroscope-memory-leak-2023-11-30.png)

 The timeline shows memory allocations over time and is great for debugging memory related issues.
 A common example is when a memory leak is created due to improper handling of memory in a function.
 This can be identified by looking at the timeline and seeing a gradual increase in memory allocations that never goes down.
 This is a clear indicator of a memory leak.

 Without profiling this is may be something that is exhibited in metrics or OOM logs but with profiling you have more details into the specific function that is allocating the memory which is causiing the leak at the line level.

-## Goroutine Profiling
+## Goroutine profiling

 Goroutines are lightweight threads in Go, used for concurrent operations.
 Goroutine profiling measures the usage and performance of these threads.
 Poor management can lead to issues like deadlocks and excessive resource usage.

 - **When to Use**: Especially useful in Go applications for concurrency management
 - **Flamegraph Insight**: Provides a view of goroutine distribution and issues

-## Mutex Profiling
+## Mutex profiling

 Mutex profiling involves analyzing mutex (mutual exclusion) locks, used to prevent simultaneous access to shared resources.
 Excessive or long-duration mutex locks can cause delays and reduced application throughput.